codecontemplator/articles/typesafe-finite-state-machines/readme.md

 }
 ```

 I forgot to modify the *Initial* state to actually allow the transition.
-I practice the code was a lot more complicated that this ofcourse and even though I though I had test coverage I had not.
+I practice the code was a lot more complicated that this of course, and even though I thought I had test coverage I had not.
 The code passed code reviews and was set into production where it failed.
 The thing is; **the code compiles**.
 For all the compiler knows the code is just fine since our way of preventing illegal transitions is using **runtime exceptions**.
 That is a weakness of the state pattern when used to implement a fsm.
-It has other weaknesses, such as beeing rather verbose, to but lets keep our focus on compile time verification.
+It has other weaknesses, such as being rather verbose, to but lets keep our focus on compile time verification.

 ## Can we do better?